wangyu-1999/brainfy/content/posts/what-is-class-3-obesity.md

 **The Lancet committee's report recommends adopting a multi-indicator system for obesity diagnosis, rather than relying solely on BMI.**  They suggest using one of the following methods to confirm excess body fat and its distribution:

-* In addition to BMI, measure at least one body dimension waistcircumference,waist−hipratio,orwaist−heightratio
+* In addition to BMI, measure at least one body dimension waist circumference,waist−hipratio,orwaist−heightratio
 * Measure at least two body dimensions, regardless of BMI
 * Directly measure body fat such as through bonedensity scanning or DEXA
 * For individuals with very high BMI e.g.,>40kg/m2, assume excess body fat